 The HMEP Programme Board would welcome any comments and feedback on this Toolkit, so that it may be reviewed, improved and refined to give the sector the best support possible.
-If you wish to make a comment, please send an email to ukrlg@ciht.org.uk with the header, 'Feedback on the User Guidance for the Lifecycle Planning Toolkit'.
+If you wish to make a comment, please send an email to highwaysefficiency@dft.gsi.gov.uk with the header, 'Feedback on the Lifecycle Planning Toolkit'.